Accounts & Eligibility - Retirees

 *Retirees who select their annual benefits through CU's open enrollment process will retain access to the employee portal as long as their IdentiKey credentials remain active.

-Upon retirement from CU Boulder, employees with the following job classifications are eligible for these services:
+Employees with the following job classifications who retire from CU Boulder are eligible for these services:

 • Faculty